We Go Up (NCT Dream song): Background and release

 In August, SM Entertainment announced that NCT Dream would release a new EP, We Go Up, on September 3.
 It was also announced that this would have been Mark's last comeback, due to him graduating from the group in the following December.
 On August 22, the "timeline" for the comeback was revealed.
 On August 29, 2018, the teaser for the music video was released.

 Composition

 "We Go Up" was written by Kenzie and Mark.
 The former also participated in the production alongside Andrew Bazzi, MZMC, Michael Woods (Rice N' Peas) and Kevin White (Rice N' Peas).
 Rice N' Peas also worked on the arrangement.
 Musically, the song is described as a "retro vibe", hip-hop track with "tinny percussion and booming bass" that "drive the track as the members serve up swaggering raps and harmonious vocals".

 Commercial performance

 "We Go Up" debuted at number 73 on the Gaon Digital Chart for the week September 8, 2018, making it the group's highest-charting song to date.
-It also placed at number 12 on the Download Chart.

 The song debuted on the US World Digital Song Sales chart at number 11 and on the K-Pop Hot 100 at number 7.